041. Scaling the Office Infrastructure and Platform

 We vented and PeteH listened.
 Still, it felt like there was not going to be any immediate change.
 I had hoped they would do something simple like send mail to everyone saying to listen to us and this is the way it is.
 In hindsight, that was desperate and totally the wrong way to solve the issues, but our frustration levels were intolerably high.

 Somehow, things did change, though.
 PeteH and ChrisP worked quietly in the background doing more to reinforce both the strategy and execution of Office96, the focus on shared code, the consistent experience, and the notion of one team working together to make Office.
-This happened in all the right ways, in small 1:1 meetings.
+This happened in all the right ways through mostly small or 1:1 meetings.
 That was the DAD culture.
 Pete was savvy enough to know the team would not react positively to some sort of commandment or over-the-top edict about sharing.
 The subtle persuasion and repetition were what the team needed and got.
-Eventually, the Apps leaders were reaching out more, and over the following weeks we saw the climate changed.
+Eventually, the Apps leaders were reaching out more, and over the following weeks we saw the how the climate changed.

 Our view was that BillG would be quite proud of the sharing.
 We thought for sure the idea that breaking down the barriers between apps and improving the architecture of everything would be viewed extremely positively.